Claire McCaskill: 2006

 Both incumbent Jim Talent and McCaskill easily defeated their opponents in their respective primaries on August 8, 2006.
 McCaskill and Talent debated each other on Meet the Press on October 8, 2006.
-On November 8, 2006, McCaskill defeated Talent by a margin of 49.6% to 47.3% with two minor-party candidates taking the remainder.
+On November 8, 2006, McCaskill defeated Talent by a margin of 50% to 47% with two minor-party candidates taking the remainder.

 2012

 McCaskill ran unopposed in the Democratic primary and faced Republican nominee Todd Akin in the general election.
 Until mid-August, polling showed them running neck and neck.
 Then, in a television interview on August 12, Akin claimed that women who were the victims of what he described as "legitimate rape" rarely ended up pregnant.
 His comments caused controversy and he was criticized by members of both parties.
 He faced calls to withdraw from the race but did not do so, and McCaskill opened up an increasing lead in opinion polls.
-Akin's comments caused a backlash among voters, particularly women, and McCaskill was re-elected with 54.7% of the vote to his 39.2%.
+Akin's comments caused a backlash among voters, particularly women, and McCaskill was re-elected with 55% of the vote to his 39%.
+Libertarian candidate Jonathan Dine received 6%.

 In August 2015, McCaskill penned a Politico article describing how she indirectly helped Akin—who she believed would make a weak general election candidate—win the Republican primary.
 Specifically, her campaign ran ads during primary season criticizing Akin as being too conservative; McCaskill did this to encourage conservatives (via reverse psychology) to vote for Akin.
 Washington Post contributor Jonathan Adler and others questioned whether McCaskill's indirect coordination with the Akin campaign constituted an unreported and in-kind contribution to Akin's campaign in violation of federal election law.

 2018

 McCaskill announced she was running for her third term.
-As of January 2018, six declared Democratic opponents, and five Republicans, including poll leader state Attorney General Josh Hawley, were declared candidates for the GOP primary.
+Six declared Democratic opponents and five Republicans, including Missouri attorney general Josh Hawley, were declared candidates for the GOP primary.
 On July 27, The Daily Beast reported that Microsoft had discovered that in September 2017, GRU "Fancy Bear" hackers had attempted spoofing hacks of her staff aides' email in an attempt to target her candidacy efforts, on behalf of the Russian state.
 Less than three weeks before the November general election, conservative group Project Veritas released secretly recorded video footage of statements by McCaskill and her campaign staff that appeared to differ from their public stances on several issues.
-In response, McCaskill said she has been "very upfront about all my positions", and called on Republican opponent Hawley to launch an investigation into whether state laws were violated in capturing and publishing the footage.
-On election day, Hawley received 51.5% of the vote, to McCaskill's 45.5%.
+In response, McCaskill said she had been "very upfront about all my positions", and called on Republican opponent and State Attorney General Hawley to launch an investigation into whether state laws were violated in the capturing and publishing of this footage.
+On election day, Hawley received 51% of the vote, to McCaskill's 46%.
 She has said that one of the reasons she lost was her party's lack of reach to rural Americans.
+McCaskill later said that the "spectacle" her fellow Democrats created during the confirmation hearings of Brett Kavanaugh's nomination to the U.S. Supreme Court also played a factor in her defeat.